typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 Both mechanisms can be employed when querying the knowledge graph with Graql, thus supporting retrieval of both explicit and implicit information at query time.

 ### Type Inference
 The type inference is based on a simple graph traversal along the `sub` edges.
 Every instance of a given concept type is automatically classified as an (indirect) instance of all (possibly indirect) supertypes of that type.
-For example, whenever `customer sub person` is in the ontology, every instance of `customer` will be retrieved on the query `match $x isa person`.
+For example, whenever `customer sub human` is in the ontology, every instance of `customer` will be retrieved on the query `match $x isa human`.

 Similarly for roles, every instance playing a given role is inferred to also play all its (possibly indirect) super-roles. <!--For example, whenever `inst` plays the role of wife in a relation of the type `marriage`, the system will infer that `inst` plays also the role of `partner1` in that relation, given the ontology from Figure 2.-->